andmur09/GECCO/README.md

 via Column Generation" submitted to SOCS 2022.
 Included is a python implementation of the column generation method for solving Strong Controllability of Joint Chance-Constrained Probabilistic Simple Temporal Networks, along with some test cases and results.

 ## Quick Start
-To run the experiments, Gurobi optimiser is required along with the gurobi python API GurobiPy.
+To run the experiments, Gurobi optimiser is required along with the Gurobi Python package GurobiPy.
 For details see:

 https://www.gurobi.com/documentation/9.5/quickstart_linux/index.html